fbpx

 A collection of visionaries have helped pen the story of Yerba Buena Island.
 Among them stands Tim Slattery, acclaimed partner at Hart Howerton, the architecture firm that helped make Yerba Buena Island into what it is today–and what it will be in the future.

 Tim takes us on a journey through his architectural career, from his childhood and college experiences living abroad to his design philosophy that has shaped his work on the island.
-With a track record of successful projects, including Alys Beach Club and Palmetto Bluff, Tim Slattery brings a wealth of experience to the collaborative team that spearheaded the creation of The Bristol, The Townhomes, and The Flats—the new homes in the Yerba Buena Island community.
+With a track record of successful projects, including Alys Beach Club and Palmetto Bluff, Tim Slattery brings a wealth of experience to the collaborative team that spearheaded the creation of The Bristol, The Row Homes, and The Flats—the new homes in the Yerba Buena Island community.
 In conversation, Tim shares his insights on creating a sense of community reminiscent of a European village, the integration of open spaces, and the unique elements that make Yerba Buena Island truly distinctive.
 Tim exudes a passion for his work on the island, so much so that he’s also become an owner at The Bristol.
 Join us as we explore Tim Slattery’s personal connection to the island and discover why he thinks Yerba Buena Island is “like living in a painting.”

 Yerba Buena Island: Tim, take us back to the beginning of your journey.
 What sparked your interest in architecture, and how did you get started?